Last updated: May 15, 2020

 - Cover all coughs and sneezes; throw away tissue if used even once

+- Call for medical assistance if you have: a fever of 100.4F / 38C or higher, a persistent cough, or trouble breathing.
 Call ahead before going to a doctor’s office or hospital emergency room, and avoid contact with others.

 Birthingway encourages our students, staff, faculty, and other community members to monitor and follow recommendations on the CDC website, as well as local and state health departments; see Resources below.